PennSound

 PennSound is a poetry website and online archive that hosts free and downloadable recordings of poets reading their own work.
 The website offers over 1500 full-length and single-poem recordings, the largest collection of poetry sound-files on the internet, all of which are available free for download.
-PennSound is codirected by Al Filreis and Charles Bernstein.
+PennSound is codirected by Al Filreis,Charles Bernstein and Chris Mustazza.
 It is a project of the Center for Programs in Contemporary Writing at the University of Pennsylvania.

 The Archive

 Described as the “iTunes for poetry” by co-director Charles Bernstein in an Associated Press article, PennSound provides all of its recordings in the form of free downloadable MP3s.
 The files are intended to be used non-commercially by anyone interested in listening to them, and are furthermore available for use by teachers and libraries.
-Well over 1500 sound files are available for streaming and downloading, including historic recordings by poets such as Ezra Pound, Wallace Stevens, Guillaume Apollinaire, William Carlos Williams and H.D., as well as more recent recordings by poets such as Allen Ginsberg, John Ashbery, Jack Spicer and Lyn Hejinian.
+Well over 50,000 sound files are available for streaming and downloading, including historic recordings by poets such as Ezra Pound, Wallace Stevens, Guillaume Apollinaire, William Carlos Williams and H.D., as well as more recent recordings by poets such as Allen Ginsberg, John Ashbery, Jack Spicer Gertrude Stein], and Lyn Hejinian.

 Manifesto

-PennSound’s manifesto consists of 6 points:
+PennSound’s manifesto, by Bernstein, consists of 6 points: